Let's Talk About The Term "Food Safe" In Glazes, Pottery & Ceramics

-What does "Food safe" mean for glazes in the USA ?
+What does "Food Safe" mean for glazes in the USA?

-First lets understand the term "Leaching"
+First let's understand the term "Leaching

 Leaching: When an acidic liquid sits in a vessel.
 It can have the tendencies to pull particles from the glaze into the liquid.
-Then if the liquid is consumed you are injesting the leached particles.
+Then if the liquid is consumed you are ingesting the leached particles.

 According to the FDA guide lines your glaze for Cadmium is